zktuong/kelvinny/README.md

 # kelvinny
-Kelvin's wrapper scripts for R ggplot2 plotting functions Currently works for R 3.4.1
+Kelvin's wrapper scripts for R ggplot2 plotting functions.
+Currently works for R 3.4.1

 ## Installation instructions
 You can install the package via ```devtools::install_github()``` function in R